pypy/pypy.org/posts/2024/07/toy-knownbits.md

 | 1   | 1       |  illegal |

 The `unknown` bit is set if we don't know the value of the bit ("?"), the `one` bit is set if the bit is known to be a `1`.
+Since two bits are enough to encode four different states, but we only need three, the combination of a set `one` bit and a set `unknown` is not allowed.

 We don't just want to encode a single bit, however.
 Instead, we want to do this for all the bits of an integer variable.
 Therefore the instances of the abstract